valera2042/Sample-size-calculation-for-bioequivalence-trials/README.md

 clone the repository and download it, to load the file pls specify the excel sheet file path to load the dataset

+# Known issues
+stuf that did not work well in theis project

+# Found a bag?
+If you found a bag or have an idea of how to improve this project, please contact me on [here](https://www.linkedin.com/in/vlia/)

 # What was learned from this project?
 xxxx